axiom-crypto/keystore-quickstart/README.md

 bun run src/bundle/sendBundle.ts
 ```

 This script will build the `userOp` to be executed which will include constructing the IMT proof of the state at the `keystoreAddress` relevant to the smart account.
-To read more about the IMT proof construction, see the [Transaction on L2s docs](https://keystore-docs.axiom.xyz/docs/using-keystore-accounts/transaction#modifying-the-useroperation-signature).
+To read more about the IMT proof construction, see the [Transacting on L2s docs](https://keystore-docs.axiom.xyz/docs/using-keystore-accounts/transaction#modifying-the-useroperation-signature).

 It will then send the `userOp` to the `EntryPoint` for execution.
 The console output will look something like: